 Why This Matters: The Impact on Women

-The 2015 advisory was not merely a suggestion; it was a directive to ensure that women seeking justice are not turned away from police stations.
-When a district police headquarters claims it cannot find such a document, it creates a “policy vacuum” at the local level.
-If the police stations are unaware of the mandatory nature of FIR registration, the legal protections guaranteed to women remain only on paper.
+The 2015 advisory did not offer a mere suggestion.
+Instead, it directed police to ensure that women seeking justice do not face refusal at police stations.
+This is the real Impact of Home Ministry Advisory.
+It should convert courtroom principles into day-to-day police practice.
+However, when a district police headquarters says it cannot find the advisory, it creates a policy vacuum.
+As a result, police stations may ignore the mandatory nature of FIR registration.
+Consequently, legal protections remain only on paper.

 The “Ten-Year” Excuse

-The PIO’s defense—that the document is a decade old—is legally thin.
-Government records concerning permanent policy changes and human rights advisories are generally expected to be preserved.
-By disposing of the appeal (as of June 03, 2025) without providing the specific names of officials or the list of notified police stations, the department risks being perceived as providing “misleading or incomplete information.”
+The PIO defends the response by saying the document is a decade old.
+However, that explanation is legally thin.
+Agencies generally preserve government records on permanent policy changes and human rights advisories.
+Moreover, the department disposed of the appeal (as of June 03, 2025) without naming responsible officials.
+It also did not list the notified police stations.
+Therefore, the public may reasonably view the reply as “misleading or incomplete information.”

 To answer your question precisely: Yes, an RTI application can be submitted to the Supreme Court of India, but its scope is limited to information held by the Court’s own registry.